 2. Service Bus messaging

-The Azure relay is a centralized service which supports various transport protocols and standard web services through out.
-Some of they are included below:
+The Azure relay is a centralized service that supports various transport protocols and standard web services throughout.
+Some of them are included below:

 Azure Relay provides a ton of benefits and also one limitation is that both the server and the client should be online at the same time in order to mutually exchange or receive messages.